david-palma/neural-network/README.md

 # Implementation of a neural network from scratch in Python

-This repository is meant to provide a python implementation of a feed forward artificial neural network (ANN) based on a multi-layer perceptron (MLP) model.
+This repository contains a python implementation of a feed forward artificial neural network (ANN) based on multi-layer perceptron (MLP) model.

 **NOTE**: the present tutorial is not a complete and comprehensive guide to neural network, rather it is intended to build some basic skills and get familiar with the concepts.